 - 9.13.1 Generally, before an application can be made to the court under the Act, the court's permission must be obtained.
-However, the following individuals can make applications to the court without the court's permission: - a. a person who lacks, or is alleged to lack, capacity, and if that person is aged below 21 years, anyone with parental rights with respect to him, - b. the donor or a donee of an LPA to which the application relates, - c. a deputy appointed by the court for a person to whom the application relates, - d. a person named in an existing court order, if the application relates to the order, - e. the Public Guardian where it appears to him that - · a person lacks capacity, - no application has been made or is likely to be made for an order under the Act, and - an order under the Act is necessary for the protection of the personal welfare, property or affairs of the person. - f. [others to be inserted, if any under Rules of Court to be made]. - 9.13.2 Anyone else who wishes to apply to the court for any order to be made under the Act must first obtain the court's permission to make the application. - 9.13.3 The court will consider the following factors in deciding whether to grant its permission: - a. the applicant's connection with the person to whom the application relates, - b. the reasons for the application, - c. the benefit to the person to whom the application relates of a proposed order or directions, and - d. whether the benefit can be achieved in any other
+However, the following individuals can make applications to the court without the court's permission: - a a person who lacks, or is alleged to lack, capacity, and if that person is aged below 21 years, anyone with parental rights with respect to him [section 38(1)(a) Mental Capacity Act], - b the donor or a donee of an LPA to which the application relates [section 38(1)(b) Mental Capacity Act], - c a deputy appointed by the court for a person to whom the application relates [section 38(1)(c) Mental Capacity Act], - d a person named in an existing court order, if the application relates to the order [section 38(1)(d) Mental Capacity Act], - e the Public Guardian where it appears to him that - a person lacks capacity [section 38(1)(e)(i) Mental Capacity Act], - no application has been made or is likely to be made for an order under the Act [section 38(1)(e)(ii) Mental Capacity Act], and - an order under the Act is necessary for the protection of the personal welfare, property or affairs of the person [section 38(1)(e)(iii) Mental Capacity Act]. - f anyone related to the person by blood or marriage [Order 99 of the Rules of Court]; - g a named person (see paragraph 8.12.3) who objects to the registration of an LPA.

-[section 38(3) Mental Capacity Act].
+- 9.13.2 In addition, the court's permission is not required where the application is made for an interim order or directions in urgent cases under section 36 of the Mental Capacity Act [Order 99 of the Rules of Court]. - 9.13.3 Anyone else who wishes to apply to the court for any order to be made under the Act must first obtain the court's permission to make the application. - 9.13.4 The court will consider the following factors in deciding whether to grant its permission: - a the applicant's connection with the person to whom the application relates [section 38(3)(a) Mental Capacity Act], - b the reasons for the application [section 38(3)(b) Mental Capacity Act], - c the benefit to the person to whom the application relates of a proposed order or directions [section 38(3)(c) Mental Capacity Act], and - d whether the benefit can be achieved in any other way [section 38(3)(d) Mental Capacity Act]

-Sally Teo made and registered an LPA appointing her husband, Joe Krishnan, to be her donee for all matters, personal welfare as well as property and affairs.
+Sally made and registered an LPA appointing her husband, Joe, to be her donee for all matters, personal welfare as well as property and affairs.
 She is injured in a traffic accident and is now in a coma.
 Joe has decided to place her in a nursing home because he has to work and he is not in favour of engaging full-time caregivers to take care of Sally at home.
-Sally's parents, Mr and Mrs Teo Chee Meng, disagree with the decision.
-They do not want Sally to be looked after by strangers in a strange environment.
-They want to move her to their home to live with them.
+Sally's best friend, Amanda, disagrees with the decision.
+She does not want Sally to be looked after by strangers in a strange environment.
+She wants to move Sally to her home to live with her.

-If Mr and Mrs Teo wish to apply to the court for an order that Sally should be moved to their home instead of a nursing home, they will have to first seek the court's permission to make the application for the order.
+If Amanda wishes to apply to the court for an order that Sally should be moved to her home instead of a nursing home, she will have to first seek the court's permission to make the application for the order.